A home gym is a top all-in-one fitness option

 If you have a gym membership -- and actually use it -- you already have access to all the weight-training equipment you could imagine.
-If you'd rather do your weightlifting at home, you have to choose between free weights (dumbbells, barbells and kettlebells) or a home gym, which reproduces gym strength-training machines on a smaller, usually lighter scale.
+However, if you want to save the money or prefer the convenience of 24/7 access to all those machines, you'll want to seriously consider a home gym, also known as weight machines.

-As a general rule, free weights (dumbbells and barbells) are a good choice if you already know what you're doing, are confident with your form and do not want a spotter.
-(We cover the best dumbbells in a separate report.)
-Home gyms usually isolate the muscle being worked, negating the need for perfect form, and replace a spotter with safeguards.
-Some such safety mechanisms are stoppers that limit your range of motion or U-shaped bars that do not cross the plane of your body, preventing the bar from crushing you if you drop the weight.
+Home gyms are easy to use because they usually isolate the muscle being worked, negating the need for perfect form, and replacing a human spotter with built-in safeguards.
+Some such safety mechanisms are stoppers that limit your range of motion or U-shaped bars that do not cross the plane of your body, preventing the bar from seriously injuring you if you drop the weight.

 Types of resistance

 The amount and type of resistance your home gym offers will ultimately define your user experience.
 This report includes models with each common type of resistance for home gyms, including: